 - The ability of the District to maintain low total cost of ownership (TCO), to include initial purchase cost, ongoing maintenance costs, costs for necessary and/or desired software, and purchase of replacement parts.

-All potential donations of computer technology or equipment must be approved by the Director of Technology and Executive Director of Finance before being accepted and added to the District equipment inventory system.
+All potential donations of computer technology or equipment must be approved by the Director of Technology and Director of Finance before being accepted and added to the District equipment inventory system.
 Technology support personnel shall assist in the evaluation of donated equipment prior to its acceptance by the District.

 4. TECHNOLOGY SPECIFICATIONS – Technology specifications shall be developed and updated at appropriate intervals to reflect current software and workstation requirements for new and donated equipment.

 1. AUTHORIZED USERS – Current employees and students of the District may, upon completion of proper forms or procedures as developed, use school computer, technology and/or electronics equipment at their home for school use.

 2. APPROVAL PROCEDURES – Procedures for the sign-out of school equipment shall be developed by the District’s technology department and maintained by the building administration or designee.
 Signatures will be obtained from the appropriate building administrator, building media specialist or technology support provider, and the employee or student making the request.
 Procedures and criteria for approving the request will include completion of a request form that addresses all personal care and responsibility guidelines listed under H.3 of these administrative guidelines.

 3. PERSONAL CARE AND RESPONSIBILITY

 - Building administrators or designee will record the dates when equipment may be taken off the school property and the deadline date by which equipment should be returned.

 - Equipment should be in nearly the same working order when returned as when signed out.

 - No unauthorized changes or additions will be made to the equipment.